Some examples of non-central moderate deviations for sequences of real random variables: Introduction

-Now we present a prototype example of the framework in Claim \ref{claim:MD}, for which one can refer to the law of large numbers and the central limit theorem.
-Without loss of generality we restrict our attention to the case of centered random variables $\{X_n:n\geq 1\}$ in order to have a convergence to zero (as in the asymptotic regime $\mathbf{R1}$ in Claim \ref{claim:MD}).
+Now we present a prototype example of the framework in Assertion \ref{claim:MD}, for which one can refer to the law of large numbers and the central limit theorem.
+Without loss of generality we restrict our attention to the case of centered random variables $\{X_n:n\geq 1\}$ in order to have a convergence to zero (as in the asymptotic regime $\mathbf{R1}$ in Assertion \ref{claim:MD}).

 \begin{example} We set

 where $\{X_n:n\geq 1\}$ is a sequence of i.i.d. centered real random variables.
 Moreover we also assume that $\mathbb{E}[e^{\theta X_1}]<\infty$ in a neighborhood of the origin $\theta=0$, and therefore $\sigma^2=\mathrm{Var}[X_1]$ is finite (we also assume that $\sigma^2>0$ to avoid trivialities).
 In such a case the sequence $\{C_n:n\geq 1\}$ satisfies the large deviation principle with speed $v_n=n$ and rate function $I_{\mathrm{LD}}$ defined by